muenzpraeger/best/docs/content/docs/introduction.md

 This works great for local development.
 But the goal of Best is to create reproducible measurements of your code's performance and that is where Best Agents come in.

 ### Best Agents
 Agents allow Best to create reproducible results.
-By running Best Agents on dedicated hardware you ensure the code and performance benchmark are run in a consistent environment.
+Agents should run in a consistent environment on dedicated hardware to ensure the code and performance benchmark produce consistent results.

 Best Agents are simple: they run a benchmark and report how long it took.
 The client, like your machine or a CI, is responsible for compiling and analyzing the results.